How To Reject Someone Politely: 16 Ways To Do It

 Acknowledge your feelings and understand that rejecting someone doesn’t make you a bad person.
 Seek support from friends, family, or a professional if you need help processing your emotions.

 There is nothing wrong with rejecting someone as long as you do it politely.
-You can be honest but ensure you’re being sensitive while explaining your reasons for not accepting their proposal.
+You can be honest but ensure you’re being sensitive and graceful while explaining your reasons for not accepting their proposal.
 Sometimes you may like the person yet not want to start anything serious because your feelings aren’t as strong as theirs.
 So, don’t beat yourself up and follow the above tips to express your feelings without hurting them.
-With these smart ideas, you can help them appreciate your gentle way of saying no, and you can part on good terms.
+With these smart ideas, you can help them appreciate your gentle way of saying no, part on good terms, and create a space for emotional growth for both parties.

 Infographic: Non-Verbal Ways Of Rejecting Someone